Table of contents

 Help!
-My supers are still empty!
-Many beekeepers are dismayed to find their supers are empty at the end of the season.
+My honey supers are still empty!
+Many beekeepers are dismayed to find their supers are empty at the end of the honey season.
 They want to know what they did wrong and how to encourage the bees to get to work.
 In the past I’ve shared ideas that I’ve heard about or tried myself.
 Now I’m going to tell you want I really think.

 The bees are not ready